 How to staff a mixed-age classroom and provide professional development for teachers as needed

 How to conceive of and successfully work with a developmentally-based curriculum in a mixed-age classroom

 How to evaluate the progress and outcome of combining grades

 You will leave with a newfound appreciation of the benefits that can result when combining Waldorf grades, and the knowledge of how to plan, create, and sustain a mixed-age grade school.

 Jody Spanglet has been director of Rockport, Maine’s Ashwood Waldorf School since 2005.
 Previously she was a grades 1-8 and 5-8 class teacher.
 Jody started her Waldorf career as after-care teacher at the Charlottesville Waldorf School when her daughter was a student there.
 She has since pursued 20 years of coursework in Waldorf Education and anthroposophical study at AWSNA-accredited institutions.
 Jody received a BA in sociology from SUNY Binghamton and her MSEd in Social Foundations of Education from the University of Virginia.

 Friday evening, January 24: Doors open at 6:30pm for check-in registration.
 Workshop begins at 7pm and runs until 8:30pm.

 Saturday, January 25: Workshop runs 9am-5:30pm with time for breaks and lunch

-Campus housing is reserved directly through Threefold Educational Center.
+Campus housing and local accommodations are reserved directly through Threefold Educational Center.

 Contact Admissions and Summer Coordinator Barbara Vitale at [email protected] or 845-425-0055 x20.